NSAI Certified Air Tightness Testing Limerick €249 for all houses under 200 m sq.

 What is Air Leakage

 Air tightness is quantified as air permeability (q value).
 This is the rate of leakage expressed in cubic metres per hour per metre of envelope area (m3 /hr / m2) in or out of the dwelling.
-It is measured at a reference pressure difference of 50 Pascals (Pa) by a fan pressurisation test.
+It is measured at a reference pressure difference of 50 Pascals (Pa).

 Advantages of airtight dwellings